lcx366/STARMATCH/README.md

    - **Faint star catalog**: Suitable for a smaller field of view.

-3. **Geometric Invariants**: When constructing geometric invariants, the default number of stars used in the **kd-Tree nearest neighbor search** is 9.
-Increasing this number may **improve the success rate of matching**.
+3. **Geometric Invariants**: When constructing geometric invariants, the brightest 30 detected sources are selected by default.
+For each source, its 15 nearest neighbors (including itself) are found using kd-Tree search.
+Increasing the number of neighbors may improve the success rate of matching.

-4. **Blind Matching**: For small fields of view, consider increasing the **HEALPix level** to enhance the success rate of blind matching.
+4. **Pixel Tolerance**: Consider increasing the inlier pixel tolerance for RANSAC.
+The pixel distance tolerances for considering two points identical during blind, primary, and secondary affine transformations are typically set as follows:
+PIXEL_TOLS = (60, 20, 3).
+Larger tolerances may improve the robustness of matching, especially in the presence of distortions or large initial uncertainties.

 ### Geometric Distortion Model